 Your site must use WordPress as its content management system to use managed WordPress hosting.
 Some WordPress plugins are disallowed if they create security issues, hamper site performance, or are redundant, so you’ll have to stick with the (many) allowed WordPress plugins.

 New site owners and small business owners who want the choice and flexibility of WordPress templates, themes, and plugins for their site plus extra site security and expert technical support from their web host.

 - Pro tip: For first-time site owners and brand-new small businesses, both managed WordPress hosting or cloud hosting are affordable options that offer support, flexibility, and a solid foundation for growth and success.

 VPS hosting is like having part of the neighborhood pool reserved just for you.
-You can invite people in and have more room for them, or you can try out new moves before you debut them in the big pool.

 Pros of VPS Hosting

 VPS partitions off part of a shared server for your use, like having your own reserved space within the larger shared pool.
 That keeps your costs down and gives you freedom to do what you like in your own pool area, even if the rules for swimmers in the rest of the pool are different.

 Other activity on the server can affect you, and you don’t have access to the whole server’s resources.
 If there’s a Super Soaker battle in the general pool area, you may get splashed, and you don’t have access to the whole pool, only to your part.